maximemulder/clam/README.md

 *\* The algorithm for type inference was developped hastily and is currently extremely dirty.
 There are likely a few bugs remaining, notably with recursive types which Clam does not support yet.
 However, most cases as well all the provided examples work, which I think is a nice achievement.*

 *\*\* Type inference for tuples is currently quite limited.
-However, this is intentionnal as row types without row polymorphism are fundamentally incompatible with type inference for closed expressions.
-As a result, tuples in Clam will be reworked in the future.*
+However, this is intentional as row types without width subtyping are fundamentally incompatible with type inference for closed expressions.
+As a result, Clam's tuples will be reworked in the future.*

 *\*\*\* The types shown by the interpreter currently do not look as good as these examples as the printing function is quite basic.
-However, the types shown by the interpeter are still strictly equal to these types.*
+However, the types shown by the interpeter are still the same as these ones.*

 ## Recursive types